hannobraun/vndf-2016/docs/game-design/vision.md

 ## Further Reading

-Hanno expanded upon all the elements within this document in newsletter
+Hanno expanded upon some of the elements within this document in past newsletter
 articles:

 * [VNDF's Vision](http://www.vndf.de/news/newsletter-august-2014/#vision)